 Although enterprise mobility devices have a relatively smaller market than consumer smartphones do, still there are thousands of devices with different specs and form factors to confuse you.
 To make it worse, while you can easily get reviews and comparisons of the latest smartphones through videos and blog posts created by well-renowned tech journalists or YouTubers, this is not the case for enterprise mobile devices.
 There is simply not much insightful public information you can get by just googling.
-When it comes to Android devices, however, there is one northern start that guides you through the rough terrain of scattered information: Android Enterprise Recommended.
+When it comes to Android devices, however, there is one northern star that guides you through the rough terrain of scattered information: Android Enterprise Recommended.

 What is Android Enterprise Recommended?